 An introduction to modern physics from a historical and experimental perspective.
 Relativity, atomic, molecular, nuclear, and solid state physics.
 This course develops the experimental foundations and need for quantum mechanics.
-Concurrent registration in PHY245L is required.
-(Three one-hour lectures, one two-hour laboratory.
-Fall)

-Prerequisite(s): 1 of MAT245(Calculus III) \concurrent registration is acceptable\, MAT255(Multivariable Calculus) \concurrent registration is acceptable\; PHY122(General Physics II)
+Prerequisite(s): 1 of MAT245(Calculus III) concurrent registration is acceptable, MAT255(Multivariable Calculus) concurrent registration is acceptable; PHY122(General Physics II)